Very (Pet Shop Boys album): Critical reception

 In the 2004 Rolling Stone Album Guide, Tom Hull noted that Very was released to more uniformly positive reviews from critics than Behaviour, which he attributed to its more uptempo sound and "unusually direct" love songs, "with most making more sense gay than not."
 AllMusic's Stephen Thomas Erlewine stated in retrospect that "Very is one of their very best records, expertly weaving between the tongue-in-cheek humor of 'I Wouldn't Normally Do This Kind of Thing,' the quietly shocking 'Can You Forgive Her?,' and the bizarrely moving cover of the Village People's 'Go West.'"
+Tom Ewing of Freaky Trigger contextualised Very as a response to the duo's fading popularity and increasing age – "they know they basically have one more shot at making a great pop album which forces its way into the public consciousness, which gets and earns coverage in Smash Hits as well as respectful write-ups in the broadsheets.
+And Very is their attempt at that album, the last event Pet Shop Boys record."
+Ewing noted that, as a result, the album has an "ultra-maximal" sound and many of the songs feel like big statements, deeming it "so close to being a triumph, and the ambition of it is glorious".

 In June 2000, Q placed Very at number 91 on its list of "The 100 Greatest British Albums Ever".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.